-He has appeared in Russia, Ukraine, Byelorussia, Kazakhstan, Israel, France, Austria, Canada, Turkey, and Taiwan, and at Carnegie Hall and the Kennedy Center in the United States.
+He has performed throughout Russia, Ukraine, Byelorussia, Kazakhstan, Israel, France, Austria, Canada, Turkey, and Taiwan.
+In the U.S. he has appeared at Carnegie Hall and the Kennedy Center.

-Novgorodsky is currently an assistant professor of piano at SUNY Fredonia's School of Music.
+Novogordsky is presently assistant professor of piano at SUNY Fredonia.